 What is the Illinois Law for Seat Belts?

 In the state of Illinois, all drivers and front-seat passengers are required to wear a seat belt.
-This includes people in cars, vans, trucks, SUVs and taxis.
-All back-seat passengers also must be secured with a safety belt or other type of restraint system if they’re under 19 years old.
+This includes people in cars, vans, trucks, SUVs, and taxis.
+All back-seat passengers must also be secured with a safety belt or other type of restraint system if they’re under 19 years old.

 Illinois Back Seat Belt Law